MohammadMahdi1375/Forward-Forward-Algorithm/README.md

 Evaluating the performance of our model on different speech datasets was one of the tasks assigned by the professor.
 To fulfill this task three speech datasets with different specifications (in terms of the number of available data, number of classes, and so forth) were investigated.
 In the following, we will talk about them:

 #### <a name='audio_mnist'></a> AudioMNIST
-This is a Large public dataset of Audio MNIST, 30000 audio samples of spoken digits (0-9) of 60 different speakers [5].
+This is a Large public dataset of Audio MNIST, 30000 audio samples of spoken digits (0-9) of 60 different speakers.
 The dataset consists of 30000 audio samples of spoken digits (0-9) of 60 folders and 500 files each.
 There is one directory per speaker holding the audio recordings.
 It should be noted that writing the JSON file of this number of datasets was pretty time-consuming, which is why some parts of datasets have been selected in order to be used for training, testing, and validation.
 In the following table, the number of data allocated for training, testing, and validation has been determined.
 It should be noted that the first 10 speakers have been selected for training, the next 5 speakers have been selected for validation, and the next 5 speakers are chosen for testing.

 | Data Type   |  # Number |
 |:-----------:|:---------:|